hope205/linkedin_scraper/article.md

-The main function takes in the title, location and data_name parameters.
-Furthermore, we used the [Urllib](https://docs.python.org/3/library/urllib.html) library to encode the base URL and its parameters into a format that can be used to make requests to the web.

 Now that we have encoded the URL, the next step for us is to adjust the generated router to handle linkedin job postings.